Skip to content

 Neil Bartlett's Stella: so perfect it's a bit irritating #HF16

 The smallest details speak for themselves.
 For the second time during this edition of the Holland Festival, the legendary BBC series This Life comes along.
-Richard Cant, who plays a flawless lead role in Neil Bartlett's play Stella, was previously seen in This Life, the series that set the standard for the modern docusoap in 1996.
+Richard Cant, who plays a flawless lead role in Neil Bartlett's play Stella, has previously appeared in This Life, the series that set the standard for the modern docusoap in 1996.
 So now live, up close, in De Brakke Grond's Red Hall, the man who also played a solid role in Midsomer Murders.

 Mark Haddon: 'Without death there is no fiction, nor any value in existence'